YannBeauxis/sinagot/README.md

 ## Installation

-Sinagot is available on PyPi :
+Sinagot is available on PyPi:

 ```bash
 pip install sinagot